Saartje87/pbjs-0.6/docs/PB-Request.md

 ## PB.Request

-PB.Reuest our OOP style of doing a request
+PB.Request our OOP style of doing a request

 ###### Signature
 ~~~js